LoyolaChicagoBooks/introcs-csharp/rst/files/filewrite.rst

 computer's file system for writing, not reading.
 Files are objects, like a Random, and use the ``new`` syntax to create a new one.
-The parameter in the constructor gives the name of the file to connect to the program, ``sample.txt``.
+The parameter in the constructor gives the name of the file to connect to the program, ``sample.txt`` - the same as the file name we saw created by the program.

 ..  warning::
     If the file already existed,  the old contents are